FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Methods

 The simulations studied here are presented and extensively described in \paperone.
-Briefly, we begin from a $\sim (100\,{\rm cMpc})^{3}$ cosmological periodic box at redshift $z\sim 100$ with a primordial trace magnetic field, and follow it as a cosmological galaxy formation simulation following the Feedback In Realistic Environments (FIRE) project methods from \citet{hopkins:fire2.methods,hopkins:fire3.methods} in the code { GIZMO}\footnote{A public version of { GIZMO} is available at \gizmourl} \citep{hopkins:gizmo}, until a redshift $z\sim 4.4$ when a period of violent activity induces large inflows into the central $\sim\,$kpc of the galaxy.
-We then hyper-refine to go to higher and higher resolution as in \citet{daa:20.hyperrefinement.bh.growth}, but self-consistently switch at sufficiently high resolution to resolve {\em individual} (proto)star formation, accretion and evolution and protostellar disk structure in the central $\lesssim 10-100\,$pc of the galaxy using the STARFORGE project methods from \citet{grudic:starforge.methods,guszejnov:2020.starforge.jets}.
-These can be integrated self-consistently for a mix of ``individual star'' (STARFORGE) and ``stellar population'' (FIRE) particles given the methodology in \paperone.
+Briefly, we begin from a $\sim (100\,{\rm cMpc})^{3}$ cosmological periodic box at redshift $z\sim 100$ with a primordial trace magnetic field, and follow it as a cosmological galaxy formation simulation following the full combined Feedback In Realistic Environments \citep[FIRE;][]{hopkins:fire2.methods,hopkins:fire3.methods} and STARFORGE \citep{grudic:starforge.methods,guszejnov:2020.starforge.jets} physics in the code { GIZMO}\footnote{A public version of { GIZMO} is available at \gizmourl} \citep{hopkins:gizmo}.
+We evolve the simulation with a modest refinement (target mass resolution $\sim 4000\,{\rm M_{\odot}}$ in the galaxy, or spatial resolution $\sim 10\,$pc in the galaxy nucleus) until a redshift $z\sim 4.4$ when a period of violent merging and starburst activity induces large inflows into the central $\sim\,$kpc of the galaxy.
+We then initiate an additional hyper-refinement layer (as in e.g.\ \citet{daa:20.hyperrefinement.bh.growth}) to go to higher and higher resolution following the gas inflows, to reach sufficient resolution to resolve {\em individual} (proto)star formation, accretion and evolution and protostellar disk structure in the central $\lesssim 10-100\,$pc of the galaxy.
 We continue to refine to a target resolution of $\Delta m <0.01\,{\rm M_{\odot}}$ in the central $\lesssim 10\,$pc, to follow gas inflows and disk formation down to $<300\,$ Schwarzschild radii around the super-massive black hole of mass $\sim 1.3\times10^{7}\,{\rm M_{\odot}}$.
 Figs.~\ref{fig:image.zoom}-\ref{fig:image.faceonedgeon.inner} show some illustrative images of the circum-BH disk which forms in the fiducial simulation.